roy-mor/airbnb-demand-map/README.md

 node get-airbnb-demand `New York` 4000
 ```

-At the end of `get-airbnb-demand` script execution, the database `airbnb-demand` will be populated with a collection `Demand.<location>` ('Demand.London') with the demand data for all listings found at the location.
+At the end of `get-airbnb-demand` script execution, the database `airbnb-demand` will be populated with a collection `Demand.<location>` (e.g., 'Demand.London') with the demand data for all listings found at the location.

 In addition, collections `rawlistings` and `calendars` will be populated with the listings and calendar data in that location.

 Run the scripts additional times with different locations to create demand data for more cities, which the app will then display.

 ### Running the web application locally
 ``npm run start